xinweng/xinweng.github.io/index.md

 ---

 <p>
-  This is Xin Weng, a fifth-year Ph.D. candidate, in Management Science and Engineering, at <a href="https://www.tsinghua.edu.cn/en/index.htm">Tsinghua University</a>.
+  This is Xin Weng (翁欣), a fifth-year Ph.D. candidate, in Management Science and Engineering, at <a href="https://www.tsinghua.edu.cn/en/index.htm">Tsinghua University</a>.
 </p>

 <p>